jeffreydahan/agent_cleaning/readme.md

 in the same directory as your 'agent.py'.
 This will ensure you have the latest requirements set for later deployment below.

-Then create a .env file at the root of the directory with the following information (you can rename the 'rename.evn' file to serve as the basis for the '.env' file):
+Then create a .env file at the root of the directory with the following information (you can rename the 'rename.env' file to serve as the basis for the '.env' file):

 # Running locally
 From the directory above agent_cleaning,